Why Green Supply Chain makes sound business sense

 Most importantly, more efficient use of fuel resources reduces oil consumption, which of course brings down costs and improves the bottom line.

-The issue has become even more critical as the globalisation of modern supply chain ecosystems has led to complex elongated logistics networks, which in turn involve more frequent and longer distance journeys that consume vast amounts of fuel and generate carbon emissions whilst enabling international trade flows.
+The issue has become even more critical as the globalization of modern supply chain ecosystems has led to complex elongated logistics networks, which in turn involve more frequent and longer distance journeys that consume vast amounts of fuel and generate carbon emissions whilst enabling international trade flows.

 So what steps can logistics and supply chain executives take to make their supply chain more environmentally responsible?